Workflow Automation for Small Businesses: A 2026 Guide

 Pricing

-Standard and Enterprise plans do not have public pricing.
+Standard and Enterprise plans don’t have public pricing.
 Those tiers are negotiated based on company size, number of users, and the automation features needed.

 3. Lindy